 Click on the link below the Google map to open it up in a larger version which includes definition of the map symbols, hiking notes, and an interactive option for driving to the trailheads.

-View MST / Falls Lake / Section 9 in a larger map
+View MST / Falls Lake / Day Hike J in a larger map

 Finding Your Way